 The Casa Rosada or the Pink House, is the official seat of the executive branch of the government of Argentina, and of the offices of the President.
 The President normally lives at the Quinta de Olivos, a compound in Olivos, Buenos Aires Province.

-This is an upscale neighborhood.
+This is an upscale neighborhood of the Capital of Argentina.
 It is elegant and refined with outdoors cafes and beautiful homes of exceptional architecture.
 The church Iglesia de Nuestra Señora del Pilar, located here, is considered a National Monument.
 The main street here is Alvear Street great for window shopping and home to famous Alvear Palace Hotel Buenos Aires.

 The neighborhood was built around the Recoleta cemetery where the unforgettable Evita Peron is buried together with her family.
 This is an elaborate cemetery with mausoleums replicating Greek Temples, Pyramids and famous Chapels.